Fauzan555/Analysis_of_customer_support_Call/README.md

 to convert unstructured customer conversations into structured information that can support business decision-making.

-The solution provides a foundation for developing a more advanced **AI-powered Customer Support Analytics Platform** using modern speech recognition models, transformer-based NLP, embeddings, vector databases, LLMs, and business intelligence dashboards.
+The solution provides a foundation for developing a more advanced **AI-powered Customer Support Analytics Platform** using modern speech recognition models, transformer-based NLP, embeddings, vector databases, Large Language Models (LLMs), and business intelligence dashboards.transformer-based NLP, embeddings, vector databases, LLMs, and business intelligence dashboards.